Minority Shareholder Rights

 Valuing the Economic Rights of a Minority Shareholder

-One key factor that will affect the value of your shares is the valuation date.
-Under NJ law, this date is the date of the filing of litigation or any earlier/later date the court deems equitable.
-The court has considerable discretion to decide the date and within guidelines, determine the value of your shares.
-As one can imagine, this value can fluctuate depending on when your lawsuit is filed and when the court decides to place a value on your shares.
+One key factor affecting the value of your shares is the valuation date.
+Under NJ law, this is the date of filing the litigation, or any earlier/later date the court deems equitable.
+The court has considerable discretion to decide the date and, within guidelines, determine the value of your shares.
+As one might imagine, this value can fluctuate depending on when your lawsuit is filed and when the court assigns a value to your shares.

 ATTORNEY’S FEES AND EXPENSES IN SHAREHOLDER RIGHTS LITIGATION